nicola/nicola.github.io/_posts/2015-09-11-future-rdf.md

 categories: Decentralized Web
 ---

 RDF is an simple and powerful language to describe data.
 However, playing with RDF data can get very tricky - especially when doing simple things.
 Only by solving the user experience of RDF libraries we would really get developers to user RDF more{% sidenote 1 'In all of its forms, _turtle_, _json-ld_, and so on.' %}.
-This blog post is directed to the community that work in this field and it is an open call to work on an ultimate, simpler library for RDF.
+This blog post is directed to the community that works in this field and it is an open call to work on an ultimate, simpler library for RDF.

-I will now show you three ways to do a very simple task (1) the current way (using [rdf-ext](http://github.com/rdf-ext/rdf-ext){% sidenote 2 'I have been recently involved with the development of this library' %}) (2) the way developers find it familiar (3) the way the future RDF lib should do.
+I will now show you three ways to do a very simple task (1) the current way (using [rdf-ext](http://github.com/rdf-ext/rdf-ext){% sidenote 2 'I have been recently involved with the development of this library' %}) (2) the way developers find familiar (3) the way the future RDF lib should be.

 ## The current RDF way